 Wooden boards are a crucial building material used in a wide range of construction projects.
-The most common types of wooden boards include plywood, MDF, HDF, particle boards, and OSB.
+The most common types of wooden boards include plywood, MDF, HDF, particle boards, OSB, and Veneer.
 Each type differs in composition, density, and quality, making them suitable for different applications.

 Because of their varying characteristics, each type of board is used for different purposes.
 For example, plywood is ideal for furniture, cabinets, and flooring, while MDF is often used for cabinetry and furniture construction.
 HDF is commonly used for laminate flooring, while particle boards are frequently used for subfloors and shelving.
-OSB is often used in construction for sheathing and roofing.
+OSB is often used in construction for sheathing and roofing and veneer os typically used as a surface finish for furniture, doors, and cabinets.

 Despite their differences, each type of board has its own advantages and disadvantages.
 It’s important to understand the characteristics of each type to determine which one is best suited for your project.
 In this article, we’ll take a closer look at each board type, discuss their unique features, and provide tips on how to work with them effectively.